Our Trustees bring a wealth of knowledge and wide ranging experience to the Trust. Meet them below...

 He has been actively involved in the development of our Summerseat Nature Reserve and works closely with Environmental Groups in Greater Manchester.

-Jane has a BSc in Environmental Science, an MSc in Countryside Management and is an Associate Member of the Institute of Environmental Management and Assessment (IEMA).
+Jane has a BSc in Environmental Science, an MSc in Countryside Management and spends much of her spare time outdoors.

 Anthony is Director of Strategic Projects at the Peel Group where he is responsible for promoting infrastructure projects, policy and investment.
 He led the Mersey Tidal Power project and has worked on other renewable and low carbon electricity projects involving hydro, wind, biomass, and Carbon Capture and Storage technologies.